davidpet/snippets/cpp/Strings and Printing/004 - String Concatenation - explanation.md

 # String Concatenation

-In the above code, we demonstrate several ways to concatenate strings in C++.
+In the code, we demonstrate several ways to concatenate strings in C++.

 1. The '+' operator: This operator can be used to concatenate two strings.
 The result is a new string that is the combination of the two original strings.